fairmath/fherma-challenges/house-price-prediciton/description.md

     "level_budget": [4,4]
 }
 ```
+For openfhe-python based solution you can use a template provided [here](https://github.com/fairmath/fherma-challenges/tree/main/house-price-prediciton/app).

 There are more info on possible config file parameters and their default values in our [Participation guide](https://fherma.io/how_it_works).